zumasys/docs/site/jbase/miscellaneous/introduction-to-audit-logging/README.md

 ## Prerequisites

-To configure audit logging for jBASE, you will need an installed and licensed system running jBASE 5.6.
+To configure audit logging for jBASE, you will need an installed and licensed system running jBASE 5.6 or later.

 ## Audit Logging Synopsis